ATL-WDI-Exercises/html-dom/html_practice_exercise.md

 ### Spend 1 minute thinking about your topic.

-### Spend 3 minutes creating an empty directory, an html file, and the 4 basic tags needed for on every html page.
+### Spend 3 minutes creating an empty directory, an html file, with a doctype and the 4 basic tags needed for on every html page.

 1. Create an empty directory and create your html file.
 (BONUS - create a CSS file and link it).